 Since those early days, we have grown from being entirely run by volunteers to today’s mix of seven staff, mainly part-time.

-We are extremely grateful for the support we receive and are always seeking opportunities to inspire Australians to become involved and responsible global citizens.
+We are extremely grateful for the support we receive and are always seeking opportunities to inspire Australians to become more involved and responsible global citizens.

 Anglican Overseas Aid does not want to be seen as an agency to which the church simply outsources the issue of global poverty.
 We want to work with local congregations, meeting, praying, and informing, so that we may all become more the people God wants us to be.
-The role of spiritual disciplines, such as prayer, cannot be underestimated in our work – and for the communities we work with.
-And the devotional life of our organisation is also very important; it reminds us why we’re here.
+The role of spiritual disciplines, such as prayer, cannot be underestimated in our work nor for the communities we work with.
+The devotional life of our organisation is also very important; it reminds us why we’re here.